Ranks of mapping tori via the curve complex: The proof of Theorem

-Intuitively, $\length_{Y_i,\epsilon}(Y_{i+1})$ is the hyperbolic length of the part of $f(Y_{i + 1})$ that lies outside of the union of the convex hulls of the components of $f(Y_i)$ with any $\epsilon $-thin parts of $M$ where a curve from $f_*(\pi_1 Y_i)$ is short, although to make this completely accurate one must work in the universal cover -- see Section \ref {relativelengthsection}.
+Intuitively, $\length_{Y_i,\epsilon}(Y_{i+1})$ is the hyperbolic length of the part of $f(Y_{i + 1})$ that lies outside of the union of the following sets: \begin {enumerate} \item the convex hulls of the components of $f(Y_i)$, \item any $\epsilon $-thin parts of $M$ where a curve from $f_*(\pi_1 Y_i)$ is short. \end {enumerate} However, to make this precise one must work in the universal cover -- see \S \ref {relativelengthsection}.

 Our primary application of the carrier graph machinery is the following claim, which is the heart of the proof of Theorem \ref{main}.